- Costa Rica

 Got your own ideas?
 Add on Beach, Culture, City, Trek… Find out about our Bespoke Wildlife Tours.

-5% OFF our website gorilla trekking safaris in Uganda if you book now!
+5% OFF our website gorilla trekking safaris in Uganda if you book before December 2017.
 See a different side of Africa.

 Gorilla trekking can seem like just a dream to many wildlife lovers.
 They worry about the physicality of the trekking to see the Gorilla families, or the expensive cost of the gorilla permits.
 They have concerns about the safety of countries like Uganda and Rwanda or whether it is better to join a group or travel on a tailor-made or customised tour.
 As regular visitors to the region we would love to put your minds at rest and help you experience one of the most special wildlife encounters you can enjoy on our beautiful planet.
 There are lots of different styles of safaris available in Uganda and several different locations to go gorilla trekking, so if you are after some quick inspiration then scroll down to the images below this text and click on the type of Uganda safari which most appeals.